-Workforce Development Diploma Program (WDDP)
+Workforce Development Certificate Program (WDCP)

 *As of July 1, 2019, the Competency-Based (CB) Program is no longer offered